• About

 Localities

-Kaurna incorporates the suburbs of Moana, Noarlunga Centre, Noarlunga Downs, Old Noarlunga, Port Noarlunga South, Seaford, Seaford Heights, Seaford Meadows and Seaford Rise.
-It also includes parts of the suburbs of Christies Beach and Christie Downs.
+KKaurna incorporates the suburbs of Moana, Noarlunga Centre, Noarlunga Downs, Old Noarlunga, Port Noarlunga, Port Noarlunga South, Seaford, Seaford, Heights, Seaford Meadows, and Seaford Rise.
+It also includes parts of the suburb of Christies Beach.

 History